FAU-Inf2/FuzzPEG/README.md

 in `misc/selection.txt`):

 - `rand`: A weighted random selection based on the [weights](#weighted-alternatives-and-quantifiers) given in the input grammar.
+This is the default strategy if the `--selection` command line option is not set.
 - `uniform`: A uniform random selection.
 - `small(<probability>, <base strategy>)` (where `<probability>` is a number between `0.0` and `1.0`
   and `<base strategy>` is another selection strategy): Chooses the alternative that leads to the